54thTaco/RFO-macOS/README.md

 3. Now press ENTER.
 It should now be installed onto Roblox.

 # Renewing
-Every time Roblox updates, which is typically every Wednesday, use this command:
+Every time Roblox updates, which is typically every Wednesday, type this in the terminal:

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/54thTaco/RFO-macOS/main/rfo-install.sh | sh